SEO for Estate Agents: How to Outrank Rightmove in 2026

 One advantage estate agents have: every sale generates content.
 Sold prices, case studies, buyer testimonials, market data.
 Most agents never publish this.
 The ones who do build topical authority faster than any other local business because the content creates itself from your day-to-day work.

 That doesn't mean drop your portal subscriptions.
 Most agents need both.
 But the agents who invest in their own Google visibility reduce their dependence on portals over time.
-The commissions from organic leads have zero acquisition cost once you rank.
+For a full breakdown of what investment buys at each level, see our SEO cost guide.

 Relying on their CRM's built-in "SEO."
 Most property CRMs (Reapit, Alto, Jupix) have basic meta tag fields.
 That's not SEO.
 That's filling in a form.
 SEO is keyword research, content creation, link building, GBP optimisation, and technical fixes.
 Your CRM handles property management, not search visibility.